Shresht7/browser-copy-url/README.md

 > - <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>M</kbd> to copy links in markdown format
 > - The keybind can be configured through your browser's extension settings.

+## Privacy

+This extension does not collect, store, or transmit any personal data.
+It runs entirely locally in your browser.

 ## License

 This project is licensed under the [MIT License](./LICENSE).